sarahrudy/battleship/README.md

 #DTR: Define the Relationship#

 **What are each of our learning goals for this project?
-What drives us in this project?**.
+What drives us in this project?**<br/>
 To create an interactive game that includes tests along with a class file with methods that support them.
 We're driven by an eagerness to learn.

 **What is your collaboration style?
-How do you feel about pair programming vs. divide-and-conquer approaches?**.
+How do you feel about pair programming vs. divide-and-conquer approaches?**<br/>
 Our collaboration style is ping-pong style.
 We'll both contribute in equal parts.
 Pair programming will allow us to have a better comprehension of our program and the inner workings of it.
 We are anti divide-and-conquer approach.

 **How do you communicate best?
 How do you appreciate receiving communication from others?**